-Under article 15 of Regulation (EU) no 236/2012 of the European Parliament and of the Council of 14 March 2012 on short selling and certain aspects of credit default swaps, which came into force on 1 November 2012, where shares cannot be delivered for settlement within four business days after the day on which settlement is due, the CCP will immediately commence buy-in procedures.
-Where buy-in is not possible, cash compensation is paid to the buyer based on the market value of the shares plus an amount for losses incurred as a result of the settlement failure.
+Under article 15 of Regulation (EU) no 236/2012 of the European Parliament and of the Council of 14 March 2012 on short selling and certain aspects of credit default swaps, which came into force on 1 November 20122, where shares cannot be delivered for settlement within four business days after the day on which settlement is due, the CCP will immediately commence buy-in procedures.
+Where buy-in is not possible, a cash compensation is paid to the buyer based on the market value of the shares plus an amount for losses incurred as a result of the settlement failure.
 Under that regulation, the CCP will impose penalties for every day that elapses between the date on which settlement is due and the actual settlement date (whether because the seller delivered, or buy-in was resorted to, or because the buyer was compensated in cash).
 Such penalties must be sufficiently dissuasive.
 The penalties should distinguish between delays due to non-delivery caused by an insufficient balance and those arising from demonstrable computer or operational error, in which case the penalty should be smaller.

-Without prejudice to the foregoing, a Securities Loan will be the first obligatory mechanism to be used in handling settlement incidents.
+This regulatory framework is compatible with implementing a Securities Loan in the first days of the delay.
 The three steps in the general process are described below: